The Effects of Uncertainty on Cooperation: using Bayesian Cognition and Entropy to Model Cooperative Heuristics

 © The Author

-Lamba, Amrita, "The Effects of Uncertainty On Cooperation: Using Bayesian Cognition and Entropy to Model Cooperative Heuristics" (2017).
+Lamba, Amrita, "The Effects of Uncertainty on Cooperation: using Bayesian Cognition and Entropy to Model Cooperative Heuristics" (2017).
 Dissertations, Theses, and Masters Projects.
+William & Mary.
 Paper 1516639680.